nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
 A new workout of carrying out Russian twists 50 times will be created and added to the application's list of workouts.

-### Adding a todo: `todo`
-Adds a new item to the list of todo items.

-Format: `todo n/TODO_NAME d/DEADLINE`

-* The `DEADLINE` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.

-Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

 ---